rswilkens/aclpub2-Tutorial/README.md

-### Manually editing input `.yml` files
+## Manually editing input `.yml` files
+Below you can find instructions (and examples) on how you should edit the `.yml` files with information on your conference/workshop.

 #### conference_details.yml

-List key information about the conference that builds the cover, watermarks, and other items.
+This file should contain the key information about the conference, as its name, abbreviation and so on.
+It is used to build the cover of the proceedings, watermarks, and other items.

 ```yaml
 name: Name of the Conference